This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 Day 6: Day trip to Guatapé & El Peñol

-Day 7: Medellín to Cartagena
+Day 7: Travel to Cartagena

-Best location to book your stay in Cartagena is El Centro or Getsemani.
+Where to stay in Cartagena: Best location to book your stay in Cartagena is El Centro or Getsemani.

 ![]() |